r-grun/stereo-recreation-from-anaglyphs/image_colorization/README.md

              / _, _/  _/ /    / /___   / /_/ /
             /_/ |_|  /___/   /_____/   \____/

+  /// Reconstruction of Stereo Images from Anaglyphs  ///
-  /// Reconstructing stereo Images Enabled through U-Nets ///
+ ///              Enabled Through U-Nets             ///

 Reversed anaglyph saved at [...]
 Stereo pair saved at [...]